datawithgift/bike-purchase-analysis/README.md

 ## Data Cleaning & Analysis Process

 1. Data Understanding
-- Reviewed all columns and understood what each variable represents.
+- Reviewed the dataset and created a data dictionary to understand the meaning and structure of each column before analysis.
 - Identified the objective of the analysis.
 - Defined the key questions the dataset could answer.